ruralant/portfolio/src/blog/development/co2-js.md

 });
 ```

-As you can see, the API will return only the domains that are hosted on a green host.
+As we can see, the API will return only the domains that are hosted on a green host.

 ### Other APIs

 CO2.js provides also other APIs that can be useful for developers.
-For example, you can use the `grid-intensity` API to get the carbon intensity of the grid in a specific country or the `ip-to-co2intensity` API to get the carbon intensity of the grid in the country where the user is located.
+For example, we can use the `grid-intensity` API to get the carbon intensity of the grid in a specific country or the `ip-to-co2intensity` API to get the carbon intensity of the grid in the country where the user is located.

 I'll have a dedicated article on these APIs soon.